This is a post about new beginnings, food intolerance, and flower petals on chocolate.

 Alexis and I dreamed up these chocolates in the spring, rain streaming down the windows as we sipped our tea at Rosso.
 It’s easy enough to make mediocre paleo chocolate, we realized, but most of the recipes taste too much of coconut oil and begin to melt as soon as you take them out of the freezer.
 That would not do.
 We chatted excitedly about creating truly good chocolate, with lovely flavours and shapes, adorned with flower petals and flaky sea salt.
 A week later, as the scent of cocoa drifted through Alexis’ sunlit apartment, we had them: delicious and attractive chocolates that held their shape at room temperature.
 And we could hardly believe it.

 So, here’s to new beginnings.
-To discovering that we don’t have to feel deprived, that we can be intentional in finding recipes that are healing and tasty and don’t make us feel like we have to settle for mediocre.
+To discovering that we don’t have to feel deprived, that we can be intentional in finding recipes are healing and tasty and don’t make us feel like we have to settle for mediocre.